santtu/modemizr/README.md

 `cursor` | Either `false`, `true` or a string.
 Adds a cursor `SPAN` element at a place where the cursor is.
 The element has class of either `"cursor"` or the `cursor` option value if given as a string.
-`blink` | Enable blinking cursor by setting `true` or the blink interval in milliseconds `imageSpeedup` | How much image loading is sped up
+`blink` | Enable blinking cursor by setting `true` or the blink interval in milliseconds `imageSpeedup` | How much image loading is sped up `show`| Whether to enable automatic de-hiding of the output element

 If you want your cursor to be visible you will need to add styling: